jhfatehi/pisql-server/README.md

 1. Get the IP address of the RPI.
 The IP will not be needed because of hostname but since we are here it's a good idea to grab IP now.

    `$ ip addr show`

+1. The monitor and keyboard are no longer required.

 ### login though ssh
 1. From your client computer (any other computer on your network) login to the RPI at the 'pi' user via SSH.
 There will be a warning about this being the first time connecting to a new computer which is the RPI in this case so say yes.
 Most Linux distributions comes with OpenSSH client.
 If yours does not you will need to research how to install it.